Graphic Design, Associate in Fine Arts (A.F.A.)

 Graphic design is the aesthetic arrangement of type and image in order to inform, educate, persuade or sell.
 Graphic designers plan and produce visual solutions to client problems within the constraints of time, budget, and technology.
 These solutions usually include printed or digital materials such as books, magazines, newspapers, brochures, letterheads, logo systems, posters, presentations and web pages.
 The associate degree program in graphic design prepares students for positions in this field, such as entry-level designer, freelance designer, and print production artist.

-The Associate in Fine Arts Degree will prepare students to transfer into a four-year Bachelor of Fine of Fine Arts program.
+The Associate in Fine Arts Degree will prepare students to transfer into a four-year Bachelor of Fine Arts program.
 Students will be provided with all foundation-level studio courses with a primary concentration in graphic design.

 The first year of study in the Graphic Design program is arranged to provide an equal understanding of the practice and theories in art and design.
-You may ask yourself the following question:

 The Graphic Design program is supported by large, fully equipped facilities, including computer design studios, a traditional design studio, drawing studio, painting studio, three dimensional design studio, plus additional resource rooms.
 In addition to scheduled class times, students have access to the studios facilities throughout the academic year.